karlasgeir/stalemate/README.md

     return StaleMateBuilder(
       loader: _todosLoader,
       builder: (context, data) {
-        // When is a utility class that you can use to
+        // when is a utility class that you can use to
-        // render differnet widgets based on the state of the data return data.when(
+        // render different widgets based on the state of the data return data.when(
             // When initialize has not been called
             // or we are waiting for the initial data